andrewfu1/capella_assignment/README.md

 ## Approach and Design

-To implement a solution to this project, I used several key programming techniques.
+For my solution, I used several key programming techniques.

 ### 1. State Machine for Input Processing
 A finite state machine (FSM) was used to parse input, handle macros, and track context.
 The tick() function maintains state variables using an enum to determine whether a character belongs to: